Skip to content

 Always use the latest version of DataFlux Func for operations

-This article is based on the Raspberry Pi 4B 8GB version for operation; the Raspberry Pi 3B is too weak to run
+This article is based on operations performed on the Raspberry Pi 4B 8GB version.
+The Raspberry Pi 3B is too weak to run.

-Before installing DataFlux Func on a Raspberry Pi, some preparations are necessary.
+Before installing DataFlux Func on the Raspberry Pi, some preparations are needed.

 1.1 Burning the Raspberry Pi SD Card